iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Helmholtz Equation in a Cylinder.md

 a_0[s^2 - p^2]  = 0
 $$

-And this will imply that $s^2 = p^2$ implies that $s = \pm p$
+And this will imply that $s^2 = p^2$ implies that $s = \pm p$.
 There is another file the talks about the Bessel's Equation in more detail: [[Bessel's Equation]].
 All the details go into that file so it's not too cluttered here.
 Because it's kinda complicated.

-Ans the solution for the standard form bessel's equation turns out to be:
+Ans the solution for the standard form Bessel's equation turns out to be:

 $$
 y_1(x) = \sum_{n = 0}^{\infty}